ceco51/money-generalized-cooperation-reciprocity/Model/C++/how-to-run-experiments.md

 ```cpp
 int parallelRepetitions = 100;
 ```
-Final results will be saved as '.csv' files in the current working directory.

 By default, the code runs **100 parallel repetitions** for each parameter combination.
 To increase or decrease this, simply modify the number, for example, to run 200 repetitions:

 ```cpp
 int parallelRepetitions = 200;
 ```
+Final results will be saved as '.csv' files in the current working directory.
+One file will correspond to one parameters combination.